sophist0/delete_bot/README.md

     - If the load browser test runs you should be good, but if it doesn't then it still might work with Chrome.

     - Eventually I'll containerize this bot so it will run out of the box if you have docker.

+    - If you have a basic account you can only view 1000 posts a day so you can't delete more than 1000 posts either.

+    - Don't use your computer while this is running.
+Selenium appears to highjack your mouse and keyboard.
+Nothing bad happesn if you do use your computer except delete_bot may crash.